madelinemarshall/BlueTidesMockImageCatalogue/README.md

 | z=12 | 31 |

-*Note that to reduce the large file sizes for the z=7 snapshot, we split the z=7 catalogue into 4 separate files, each containing 17,763 galaxies.
+*Note that to reduce the large file sizes for the z=7 snapshot, we split the z=7 catalogue into 4 separate files, containing 17764, 17763, 17763 and 17762 galaxies.
 These files are marked as z7-file1, z7-file2, z7-file3 and z7-file4 in the collection.

 The filenames show the telescope, instrument, filter, and redshift: